Key Stage 5 Geography - A Level Tour

 - Liverpool Hotel occupancy year on year since 2008.

-This is a full educational day out in a vibrant city and is a new educational tour primarily for Geography A level students.
+This is one of several school tours & educational tours available.
+It is a full educational day out in a vibrant city and is a new educational tour primarily for Geography A level students.

 The tour will include a fun twist as we look outside some of the childhood houses of the Beatles including John Lennon and Ringo Star as part of our Inequality and Regeneration exercises.

-We have a code of practice and excursion policy which is shown at section 18 of the Terms and Conditions on our website.
+We have a code of practice and excursion policy for all our educational tours which is shown at section 18 of the Terms and Conditions on our website.

 The walking tours have all been risk assessed and groups will only be crossed over roads where absolutely necessary and in every case at a marked pedestrian crossing using the “green man” using a teacher or Group Leader as a black marker.

-All students will be given a work pack including free map of Liverpool City Centre as well as an aerial view panoramic map of the City Centre for the mapping exercise.
+All students on educational tours will be given a work pack including free map of Liverpool City Centre as well as an aerial view panoramic map of the City Centre for the mapping exercise.

 Suggested timings - Full Day tour (these can be amended to suit your arrival time)